bytewizer/blueswireless/src/Bytewizer.TinyCLR.Drivers.Blues.Notecard/README.md

   A TinyCLR library for communicating with the [Blues Wireless Notecard](https://blues.io/) over I²C.
 This library works on any [GHI Electronics SITCore Microcontroller](https://www.ghielectronics.com), and can be installed from the Nuget Package Manager.

+## Getting Started

+We encourage users to play with the samples and test programs.
+See the working [playground](https://github.com/bytewizer/blueswireless/tree/master/playground) for an example of how to use the packages.
+The [unit tests](https://github.com/bytewizer/blueswireless/tree/master/tests) also includes many working examples.

 ## Example Usage

 ```CSharp